NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 [![GDC Submission Wizard Upload Files](images/GDC_Submission_Wizard_Upload_2.png)](images/GDC_Submission_Wizard_Upload_2.png "Click to see the full image.")

 Files containing one or more entities can be added either by clicking on `CHOOSE FILE(S)` or using drag and drop.
-Files can be removed from the Upload Data Wizard by clicking on the garbage can icon next to the file.
+Files can be removed from the Upload Data Wizard by clicking on the garbage can icon that is displayed next to the file after the file is selected for upload.

 #### 2. Validate Entities